This is an educative piece to help you start your gym or fitness studio business.

 If a loan, what repayment terms are you looking for.

-Note this under contingencies or emergency fund.
+Note this is under contingencies or emergency funds.

 It might not be a large sum, but any self-investment demonstrates a commitment that could impress a potential investor.

 How do you see your business growing over the next few years?

 Is it the start of a franchise?
 Do you hope to move to bigger premises?